Redocly/redocly-cli/docs/rules/request-body-name-unique.md

 ## API design principles

-Generating a single yaml/json file has problems with responses with the same component name.
+Generating a single yaml/json file has problems with request bodies with the same component name.

 It tends to reuse the first one and drops the other ones.

-A way to prevent that is by using unique response component names.
+A way to prevent that is by using unique request body component names.

 ## Configuration